Give Your Scrambled Eggs a French TwistMichel Roux whisks new life into an old classic

 The boiled crab shells, from which the meat has been carefully removed, are the serving vessel.
 Roux places a generous dollop of scrambled eggs in each shell and tops them with crab meat, being sure that each one gets a crab claw—this dish is all about flair.
 To add color and contrast to the soft texture of the perfectly scrambled eggs, Roux adds asparagus tips and chopped chives, and voilà!
 Breakfast is ready.
 Sorry ketchup, you're not invited.

-Get the recipe for Scrambled Eggs with Asparagus and Crab »
+Scrambled Eggs With Asparagus and Crab

 Continue to Next Story